-Assassins Creed is one of those rare series that successfully blends stealth, adventure and action into a single, enjoyable experience.
+Assassins Creed is one of those rare series that successfully blends stealth, adventure, and action into a single, enjoyable experience.
 The settings and locale change every year, but the formula remains the same.
-You play as an Assassin (With the exception of Black Flag where we played as a Templar) with an objective of completing and overwhelming number of side and main quests.
+You play as an Assassin (With the exception of Black Flag where we played as a Templar) with an objective of completing and an overwhelming number of side and main quests.

 Assassins Creed series is designed with player freedom in mind, providing us with a lot of options to approach a mission in whatever way we’d prefer.
 There is plenty of sneaking around, eavesdropping and assassinations on offer in each new annual installment of this legendary franchise.

 Assassins Creed series might be a ton of fun, but one can’t deny that annual installments are starting to get increasingly bland and uninteresting with every passing year.
 It’s quite possible that you want to take a break and play some other games like Assassins Creed instead.
 The burn out is only natural we have been getting a new game from this series game every year since 2007 (excluding handheld games).
 With that in mind, I have compiled a list of some games like Assassins Creed with familiar mechanics but something refreshing to offer.

 How would you rate the Assassins Creed series out of 5 stars?

 Dying Light - One of the best parkour games similar to Assassins Creed

 Coming from Techland, Dying Light takes place in the fictional city of Harran - a place overrun by zombies and other mysterious creatures.
 There are hundreds of zombies roaming around the street, and the numbers only increase as the game progresses.